 EFFINGHAM COUNTY, Ga.
 (WTOC) - In this Summer Science experiment Bailey, Lily, Ella and Reese show us how red cabbage can be used to test how acidic different liquids are.
 When the indicator touches ...

-The Experiment: Place 150 mL of water and 100 mL of Milk of Magnesia in a 500 mL beaker.
+Place 150 mL of water and 100 mL of Milk of Magnesia in a 500 mL beaker.
 Then add about 10 mL of your universal indicator or cabbage juice.
+Use the stir plate to start stirring your solution, or you ...

 Some results have been hidden because they may be inaccessible to you